symfony/symfony-docs/tui/cheat_sheet.rst

 SelectListWidget
 ----------------

-Scrollable list with single-item selection.
+Scrollable list with single or multiple selection.

 **Keyboard:**